Overview

 make setup # Select: production

-Multi-account vs. single-account deployments
+Multi-account vs. single-account

 Single-account deployment

-- First environment: Set
+- First environment:

-use_existing_oidc_provider = falseto create the OIDC provider - Additional environments: Set
+use_existing_oidc_provider = false - Additional environments:

 Multi-account deployment